MythicManiac/MythicModManager/package/README.md

 3. ???
 4. Profit

-_NOTE: If you have a non-standard Risk of Rain 2 install location, modify `config.json` accordingly_
+_NOTE: If you have a non-standard game install location, modify `config.toml` accordingly_

-_NOTE: MythicModManager best works with a clean Risk of Rain installation, which includes removing all existing mods._
+_NOTE: MythicModManager best works with a clean game installation, which includes removing any and all existing mods._

 _NOTE: The game has to be relaunched every time new mods are installed or uninstalled._